bbc/bbc-a11y/README.md

 ## Configuration

-You'll need to configure a11y so it knows which pages you want to hit.
-Create a file `.a11y.rb` in the root of your project:
+You'll need to configure a11y with a set of URLs to run the checks against.
+Create a file `.a11y.rb` in the root of your project that looks something like this:

 ```
 BBC::A11y.configure do